 Weaning your baby onto solid food is exciting but can also be daunting.
 Worrying about food allergy is a real concern for most parents when you start weaning your baby.
 How will you know if your baby is going to be allergic to a food?
 Could they have a life threatening reaction?
 Its scary stuff!

 However, the vast majority of babies will be absolutely fine.
 Food allergy – although well known about – is extremely rare.
 Having said that a child is more likely to develop an allergy (during weaning or at anytime during their life) if they have a parent or sibling who has an allergic condition whether that be asthma, eczema, hay-fever or a food allergy.

 There is medical evidence that suggests breastfeeding exclusively for the first 4-6 months (which means no bottles of infant formula at all) has a protective effect against your baby developing an allergy.
 Avoiding eating certain foods while breastfeeding won’t make a difference, so there’s no need to restrict your diet.

 So what should you do?

 For babies who don’t have parents or siblings with allergies, eczema or hay-fever

 Start introducing solid food to your baby in the normal way.
-You should be starting at around 6 months when your baby is developmentally ready click here for information on knowing when your baby is ready.
+You should be starting at around 6 months when your baby is developmentally ready click here for a FREE download on three tests you can do to check if your baby is ready.
 There’s no need to introduce foods singly, mix things up a bit you can create some wonderful flavour combinations.
 Nutrition is critical at this stage in your baby’s development so avoid sticking to just fruit and vegetables for weeks on end.
 They need protein, energy dense foods and lots of iron.
 Click here for more information on the critical nutrients for babies and the best weaning foods.